 On this page:

-- Guidance for aircrew to reduce the risk of COVID-19 infection
+- Guidance for airports, airlines and workers at the air border to reduce the risk of COVID-19 infection

 - Airlines’ responsibilities

 The new Air Border Order came into effect at 11:59pm on Sunday 27 February 2022, giving effect to Reconnecting New Zealanders with the World (RNZ).
 More information about RNZ and the different Steps under that plan can be found at When New Zealand's borders open on the Unite against COVID-19 website.

 The new Air Border Order has since been amended by the COVID-19 Public Health Response (Air Border) Amendment Order (No 5) 2022.
 The key changes made by the Amendment Order which are applicable to aircrew are: